Glenn Thompson (politician): Tenure

 When the 112th Congress convened on January 5, 2011, to elect a speaker of the United States House of Representatives, Thompson's vote was the 218th vote for John Boehner, giving Boehner the majority needed to be named Speaker.

 During the 112th Congress, Thompson became chairman of the House Agriculture Subcommittee on Forestry, Conservation, and Energy.

 At the start of the 115th Congress, Thompson was named vice-chairman of the House Committee on Agriculture.
 In December 2020, ahead of the 117th Congress, he was named ranking member of the agriculture committee.

+Animal welfare

+In 2023 and again in 2025, in response to California's Proposition 12, Thompson pushed to overturn local animal welfare laws (such as state-level room-to-move laws) via the Farm Bill.
+Thompson supported the 2026 Save Our Bacon Act, which would prohibit state and local governments from imposing production standards on animal products sold in interstate commerce.